Capability Based Planning

 Capability Based Planning is ideally a business driven and led mechanism for creating value by planning, creating and delivering strategic business capabilities.
 It has become important as a way of ensuring that an organization focuses its activities on delivering business capabilities that in turn ensure business objectives and goals, and ultimately the vision, are met.

-Capability Based Planning and Enterprise Architecture are well aligned because they both tend to work against the normal line-of-business management and reporting styles that exist in most organisations.
+Capability Based Planning and Enterprise Architecture are well aligned because they both tend to work against the normal line-of-business management and reporting styles that exist in most organizations.
 Capability Planning is often difficult due to the fact that many lines of business and projects can be simultaneously involved in the delivery of the capability.
 The planning will typically require a capability to be delivered by a series of increments that span vertical organization structures, projects and time frames.

 Enterprise Architect is ideally positioned to assist with Capability Based Planning, with its ability to create any number of views of the repository including a view that shows how a capability is implemented at business, data, application and technology levels.
 This view will typically cut across other line-of-business views allowing executives and managers to see both a horizontal and a vertical view of the capability.

 The Unified Modeling Language does not itself contain an element to represent a Capability or Capability Increment, but they can be included by using stereotypes, a mechanism for extending the core language.
 These stereotypes can be applied to a base element such as a Requirement and then the stereotype can be applied to create new Capabilities or Capability Increments.
-The stereotype will be visible in the Project Browser and diagrams if these options have been set.
+The stereotype will be visible in the Browser window and diagrams if these options have been set.
 Capabilities elements can become available if other Technologies or profiles have been enabled.

 Learn More: Stereotyping